 Left Turn Motorcycle Accidents are Almost Always the Driver’s Fault

-Motorcycle left turn accidents are not only one of the most common types of collisions between bikes and cars, they’re also one of the most deadly.
-And while these types of crashes can be considered crimes in some cases, injured riders and motorcycle passengers cannot rely on the criminal justice system to get them the financial compensation they deserve after a potentially-deadly motorcycle accident here in California.
+Motorcycle left-turn accidents are not only one of the most common types of collisions between bikes and cars, they’re also one of the most deadly.
+And while these types of crashes can be considered crimes in some cases, injured riders and motorcycle passengers cannot rely on the criminal justice system to get them the financial compensation they deserve after a potentially deadly motorcycle accident here in California.

 Left Turn Motorcycle Accidents Make Up Majority of Car vs. Motorcycle Collisions

-Unfortunately, even though these types of collision almost always occur at lower speeds than head-on or rear-end collisions, they are far too often fatal.
+Unfortunately, even though these types of collisions almost always occur at lower speeds than head-on or rear-end collisions, they are far too often fatal.
 In fact, according to NHTSA statistics, left turn motorcycle accidents account for 36% of motorcycle fatalities.

 How do Motorcycle Left Turn Accidents Happen?

-While the majority of motorcycle accidents involving collisions with automobiles hinge upon the car driver’s negligence, recklessness, or carelessness, motorcycle left turn accidents are almost always the motorist’s fault.
+While the majority of motorcycle accidents involving collisions with automobiles hinge upon the car driver’s negligence, recklessness, or carelessness, motorcycle left-turn accidents are almost always the motorist’s fault.

 Indeed, the now infamous The Hurt Report, commissioned by the National Highway Traffic Safety Administration in the early 1980s, stated that “the most common motorcycle accident involves another vehicle causing the collision by violating the right-of-way of the motorcycle at an intersection, usually by turning left in front of the oncoming motorcycle . . .”

-Motorcycle left turn accidents occur most often when the motorcyclist is:
+Motorcycle left-turn accidents occur most often when the motorcyclist is: